 Senior Leadership Team

 Jess Ward: Kia Ora, I am Jess Ward the proud Principal-Tumuaki of Paraparaumu Beach School.
 I am a long standing staff member having been a teacher, syndicate leader and Deputy Principal here also.
-I have personal passions for literacy, the Arts, languages including te reo Māori, psychology and wellbeing.
+I have personal passions for literacy, the Arts, languages including te reo Māori, psychology, Artificial Intelligence in Education and wellbeing.
 I love our school and community because everyone genuinely wants the best for our kids and their future.
-I am also delighted to be supported by a fantastic staff, Board, PTA and Whānau group.
+I am delighted to be supported by a fantastic staff, Board, PTA and Whānau group.
 Ngā mihi nui.

 Sarah Chambers: Kia ora, Ko Sarah Chambers tōku ingoa.
 Ko au te tumuaki tuarua o te Kura Paraparaumu Tātahi.
 This is my fourth year as the Deputy Principal at PBS.
 I have been an educator for many years and have enjoyed teaching across various levels.
 I recognise that learning is a lifelong process.
 I completed my Master of Education in 2017 and have since undertaken further study in a different field.
 Being physically active is a core fundamental for me so I enjoy supporting, coaching or managing our PBS athletes and teams.
 A key part of my role as DP is to connect with our tamariki, supporting them to set positive goals, build healthy relationships and experience success.
 I also assist the SENCO and Teacher Aide Team, and I’m responsible for school wide ICT.